 If you’ve failed to make payments on time and no legal action has been taken against you yet, you can simply settle your debt with your credit provider and pay back what you owe.
 This will get you out of being blacklisted, and you’ll be able to apply for car finance, but you’ll still be seen as a high-risk client, and you’ll still have a bad credit score for quite a while.
 This could lead to receiving suboptimal loans with high interest rates.
 Have a look at how you can get a car with bad credit by reading further.

 The simplest solution would be to pay back your debts as soon as possible – but this is much easier said than done.

 If You’re in Payment Default

-If your credit provider has already handed your debt over to attorneys, then you’re in payment default.
+If your credit provider has already handed your debt over to attorneys, you’re in payment default.
 This will be in your credit report.
 In this case, you should figure out if the debt is still with the credit provider or with a debt collector agency.
 Once you know that, you can repay and settle your debt.
 This information will remain in your credit report for up to 2 years.
-You’ll be able to apply for a vehicle loan but you might encounter issues as a high-risk client.
+You’ll be able to apply for a vehicle loan, but you might encounter issues as a high-risk client.

 If Legal Action Has Been Taken Against You